M-H-12/M-H-12.github.io/README.md

 ### src/model

-The directory holding any custom enums or classes used within the project.
+The directory for custom enums that are used in the project.

 ### src/stores

 The directory holding Pinia stores used throughout the project.
-Currently, there are two stores.
-One (globalVariables.ts) is used to hold global variables that are needed on various views throughout the project.
-The second (scrollUtil.ts) holds variables which are needed for the scrolling function between views.
+There are four stores.
+The first (globalVariables.ts) is used to hold global variables that are needed on various views throughout the project.
+The second (scrollUtil.ts) holds variables and functions which are used to facilitate scrolling between views.
+The third (menuUtil.ts) holds variables and functions needed for the side menu.
+The fourth (ballUtil.ts) holds the variables and functions needed to run FinalPage.vue.

 ### src/styling

 The directory which holds all the .css files.
-Every view has it's own .module.css file, in addition to there being a global.css file.
-The global file holds styling which is used on multiple pages, or in the main _App.vue_, while each module has styling which is only on it's own view.
+Every view/component has it's own .module.css file, in addition to there being a global.css file.
+The global file holds styling which is used on multiple pages, or in _App.vue_, while each module has styling which is only used in it's own view.

 ### src/tests